Breakfast

 How do I know when the muffins are done?

-Insert a toothpick into the center of a muffin; if it comes out clean or with a few crumbs, they’re ready.
+Insert a toothpick in the center of a muffin; it should come out clean or with a few crumbs attached, but no wet batter.

 Conclusion